Basic Operator attributes

 For rectangular gradients, this value defines the gradient's length.

-Strength of the distortion.
+Defines the strength of the distortion.

 This changes the direction into which the sample coordinates are displaced.